Discover the CiRCE Apprenticeship

 How does the course work?

-Led by Buck Holler, the Tirocinium is a three-year program that teaches apprentices the Latin language to build fluency in reading and comprehension of the Latin authors and to build confidence for teaching in the classroom or at home.
-Each year apprentices meet on site in Loudon, TN for a week long retreat in July and again in February.
-The rest of the program is fulfilled from home through weekly webinars that read the assigned chapters, discuss grammar, vocabulary, and comprehension, and practice new material through various exercises.
+The Tirocinium is a two-year program in the fundamental elements of Latin for training teachers and building fluency.
+Apprentices meet on site in Loudon, TN for an in-person retreat in July and again in February.
+The rest of the program is fulfilled from home through weekly webinars that read assigned passages, discuss grammar, expand vocabulary, and practice using the language.

 Now Accepting Applications!